 3. Say “No gifts please”

 If you choose to forgo gifts entirely, request your well-wishers donate to your favorite cause.
-You can easily set up a Set the Table fundraiser or a Facebook fundraiser for your shower or special day.
+You can easily set up a Team Feed fundraiser or a Facebook fundraiser for your shower or special day.
 Share the link with your loved ones and remind them that $1 helps provide at least 10 meals through the Feeding America network of food banks.

 4. Involve the wedding party